Revolution of Our Times: Hong Kong Film Festival in UK

 Revolution of Our Times was first shown in Britain as the opening gala for the very first Hong Kong Film Festival in the UK.
-When the tickets first went on sale online, the traffic was too much, and the website broke down immediately.
+Upon the initial release of tickets for online sale, the website experienced technical difficulties due to high traffic volume.

 As part of the film festival, the documentary was screened in Bristol, Edinburgh, Manchester, and London.
 It was reported that long queues were formed outside the cinema an hour before the first British screening started on 19 March 2022.
 Kiwi Chow also hosted a virtual question-and-answer session after the opening gala.

 Public Release

 On 26 March 2022, it was announced that the documentary would be publicly released through various commercial cinema chains across the UK.
-The film’s team also revealed that they had not been able to do so even after many attempts prior.
+The film's team also revealed that they had not been able to do so even after many attempts prior.
 However, as a large number of community organisations and expat Hong Kongers in the country joined the worldwide special release project and contacted various cinema chains to arrange private screenings, some of the cinema chains reserved course and proactively got in touch with the film team to organise the public release.

 The documentary has been publicly released via commercial cinema chains in the UK since 6 April 2022.